paulalonte/starwars-app/README.md

   - localhost:4200/characters/1/planet/8

 - Handled state management using NgRx together with effects
 - UX/UI I just used bootstrap to make elements have a default styling already
 - I added some e2e cypress test for character list and character detail.
 - I added some basic karma unit test
 - Users can go to Star Wars list page and navigate to different pages.
 This will also retain the current page when you go back from details page.

 ## Things to improve

 - I don’t have an error component if in case there is an error in the api call.
 I could have added some error in the store

-- Caching of the page so no need to call api again
+- Preventing api call for the characters page list.
+I only had the prevention of the api call in character detail and homeworld detail.
 - Translation also would be good for accessibility.
 Using i18n
 - Created a more detailed test
 - I could have created shareable components for the detail and home world page since it’s the same.
 But I have don’t much time.
 I could just reuse it